navedbc/dockermysql/README.md

  docker run -d --name mysqldb -p 3306:3306 -e MYSQL_ROOT_PASSWORD=password mysql:latest

 #run the below command to list the container
  docker ps

  #run the image
- docker run exec -it mysqldb bash
+ docker exec -it mysqldb bash

  #on bash run the below command to login note -p need to appended to "password"
   mysql -u root -ppassword